Federal Correctional Institution, Sheridan: Facility

-FCI Sheridan houses approximately 1900 total inmates.
-This includes the main medium security detention facility and a smaller minimum security prison camp.
+As of 29 May 2025, FCI holds 1,462 inmates, with 214 of these in the minimum-security prison camp.
+The current warden is Israel Jacquez.
+FCI is the only federal prison in Oregon.

 The facility is designed in a style that resembles college campuses that are meant to foster rehabilitation.
 Buildings housing inmates have white exteriors with red-colored roofs.
 These concrete, two-story structures are modeled after dormitories.
 The factory buildings have roof lines that are meant to mimic the area's agricultural architecture.

-The prison industry (UNICOR) was a wood shop for the manufacturing of furniture until being closed down in 2006.
+The prison industry (UNICOR) was a wood shop for the manufacturing of furniture until it was closed down in 2006.
 Furniture included desks and office chairs.
 Inmates at the minimum security camp can study to work as landscape gardeners and personal fitness trainers after their release from prison.
-This is the only federal prison in Oregon.

 Notable incidents

+2000s

 In April 2007, federal prosecutors indicted 13 people, including a correction officer, James Stephen Rolen, at FCI Sheridan, on charges involving bribery and conspiracy to smuggle heroin, marijuana and drug paraphernalia into the prison.
 Mr. Rolen was subsequently convicted and in March 2008 was sentenced to 24 months in federal prison, followed by 2 years of supervised release.

+2010s

 In March 2012, Rafael Hall, a 24-year-old inmate, died at FCI Sheridan.
 Hall and 30 other alleged members of the Rolling 60s, a subset of the Crips street gang, were arrested during an anti-gang operation involving the Portland Police Bureau and the FBI in December 2011.
 Hall was awaiting trial on charges of cocaine distribution and had pleaded not guilty.
 The Yamhill County Medical Examiner subsequently ruled the death a suicide.
 The charges against Hall were dismissed due to his death.

 In late May 2018, 124 asylum seekers were transferred to FDC Sheridan as a part of the Trump administration's "Zero Tolerance" immigration policy.
-Many had been forcibly separated from their families as a part of the Trump administration family separation policy.
 For nearly a month, the individuals detained were held in near isolation and were not allowed to contact their families or lawyers.
 Many of these individuals were forcibly separated from their families, including their children, as a part of the Trump administration family separation policy.
 As the result of an emergency lawsuit by the ACLU of Oregon, failure to provide access to legal counsel was deemed unconstitutional.
 As of November 2018, all immigration detainees have been released from FDC Sheridan, the majority of whom were released according to law to live with family, friends, or sponsors as they pursue their asylum claims in immigration court.